p0ntan/jsramverk-train-controller/README.md

 A a .env file is needed in the /backend folder with API-key, see *.env.example* for structure.

-When developing in this repo both the backend and frontend locally needs to be started locally.
-This will run backend and frontend in the development environment, which won't effect the database used in the deployed application since the frontend in will use 'localhost:1337' when sending request to the API.
+When developing this repo both the backend and frontend locally needs to be started locally.
+This will run backend and frontend in the development environment, which won't effect the database used in the deployed application.
+When starting frontend in development the URL 'localhost:1337' is used to fetch data, where backend then uses it's own database 'development' in the Atlas Cloud.

 ```
 # Run backend from /backend folder